stschiff/sequenceTools/README.md

         --samplePopName MyPop -f <Eigenstrat.snp> \
         -o EigenStrat -e <My_output_prefix>

+Note: You do not have to use a positions file in your `samtools` step.
+You can also just generate pileup-data for every covered position (default without passing a positions file via `-l`) and have pileupCaller filter the sites for you.
+This makes sense for dense genotyping, but a positions file might speed up the process for sparser genotyping.

 ## vcf2eigenstrat

 Simple tool to convert a VCF file to an Eigenstrat file.
 Pretty self-explanatory.
 Please run `vcf2eigenstrat --help` to output some documentation.